-There are some general rules that must be met in order for an annuity to be a Medicaid compliant annuity.
+There are some general rules that must be met in order for an annuity to be Medicaid compliant.
 Please note: These rules, while fairly consistent across states, do not necessarily apply to all states.
-When considering an annuity as a means to qualify for Medicaid, it is imperative that one asks for advisement from a professional Medicaid planner.
+When considering an annuity as a means to qualify for Medicaid, it is imperative that one consider this option under the advisement of a professional Medicaid planner.

 - Must be Immediate – Once an annuity contract has been signed, payments must start right away.

 - Must be Irrevocable – The annuity cannot be changed or terminated, which means the money in totality cannot be withdrawn.
 The only way to receive money is through pre-determined monthly payments.

 - Must be Fixed – Payments, which must be of equal value, must be received every month.
 However, there is an exception to this rule in some states for community spouses who have purchased an annuity for themselves.
 Currently, Florida, Indiana, Louisiana, Maryland, Mississippi, South Dakota, Virginia, West Virginia, and Wisconsin do not require that payments to community spouses be in equal amounts.

 - Cannot be Transferrable – The annuity cannot be transferred or sold to someone else.
 Said another way, it is nontransferable or nonassignable.